FabianAronsson/RPI-Notifer/README.md

 # RPI-Notifer
-Notifies you of any updates from your activites on Github
+Pulls data from the GitHub API and displays it on a Raspberry Pi supported LCD/Matrix Display.